As the number of cases of Covid-19 continues to rise around the world, many people are stuck working remotely for the foreseeable future.

 “The longer your skin can go without makeup, the better it will regulate your skin’s temperature, oil control, hydration, and its natural exfoliation process,” says Dr. Nazarian.

 In addition to that, you’ll be able to streamline your skincare routine as you won’t be trying to get rid of the remnants of makeup.
+While you are taking a break from makeup, why not try to avoid the most common skincare mistakes as well, to give your skin the reset it needs.

 Take the opportunity to de-stress your skin during quarantine